Children’s books about math can be fun and inviting to children, introducing math ideas in a playful, imaginative way.

 - The focus is on the process, not answers.

-- When young children learn math it isn’t about memorization but instead, it is about training the brain the think mathematically and to problem solve.
+- When young children learn math it isn’t about memorization instead, it is about training the brain the think mathematically and problem solve.

 I am excited to share many ideas I have learned throughout the week.
 First, I learned how many wonderful math-related books exist within children’s literature.
 These books aren’t just about counting but, even better, these books are about problem-solving.